apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>scrapePath is exporter url path for Time Series Database to scrape metrics.</p>
+<p>Specifies the URL path that the exporter uses for the Time Series Database to scrape metrics.</p>
 </td>
 </tr>
 </tbody>